TylerRichie/rust-changepoint/README.md

 `rust-changepoint` provides an implementation of the EDM-X algorithm described in the ["Leveraging Cloud Data to Mitigate User Experience from ‘Breaking Bad’" paper](https://courses.cit.cornell.edu/nj89/docs/edm.pdf).

+The implementation is reasonably efficient, but it will run unbearably slow (even with the parallelization provided by [rayon](https://github.com/nikomatsakis/rayon)) unless you compile with the `--release` flag.

 ## Example Usage

 `cargo run --release --example two_normal_distributions`